dgolja/godoauth/README.md

 **NOTE**: If you plan to test godoauth on a different host you will need a properly signed SSL or you must add ```--insecure-registry private.registry.io:5000``` to the docker daemon parameters.

-### Registry v2
+## Docker Registry v2

-On your docker host start Registry v2
+On your Docker host start Registry v2

 ```
 docker run -d -p 5000:5000 --restart=always --name registry \